 Jonathan came to Greater Manchester in 2003 when he was appointed consultant neonatologist at Salford Royal (then Hope Hospital).
 In 2008, he became clinical lead and held that role until maternity and neonatal services were decommissioned in 2011 as part of the ‘Making it Better’ reconfiguration.

 In 2011, he moved to Oldham as clinical director for neonatal services and together with colleagues led the development of a new tertiary Neonatal Intensive Care Unit (NICU), which opened in 2012 and is now well established as one of Greater Manchester’s three NICUs.

 He remained clinical director until 2016, when he was appointed as divisional clinical director of the women and children’s division.

-In 2020 Karen moved out of an operations role to support the chief nurse with governance, safety and corporate nursing.
+In 2020, Karen moved out of an operations role to support the chief nurse with governance, safety and corporate nursing.
 In November 2021, she gained her first nurse director post at The Royal Oldham Hospital, working across acute and community.
-She is extremely passionate about the care our service users receive and strives to continuously improve, whilst maintaining a positive culture for our staff to grow.
+She's extremely passionate about the care our service users receive and strives to continuously improve, while maintaining a positive culture for our staff to grow.

 Lucy has worked in the field of Human Resources for entire career spanning a period of over a quarter of a century.
 She joined Oldham Care Organisation in August 2022 as Director of Human Resources, after a 20-year career in NHS HR.

 Following an initial period of 5-years working in the blue-chip commercial healthcare recruitment sector, Lucy was invited to join the senior leadership team who formed the organisation NHS Professionals (Doctors) on behalf of the Department of Health.